 Day 1 of Pennine Way: Edale to Bleaklow

-We walked up the old Pennine Way route on to Kinder Plateau.
-We then followed a short way around the edge to the path across Kinder Downfall.
-Here I said goodbye to my son and his friend.
-I felt quite lonely as I crossed Kinder Plateau – they had been good company.
+It’s a lovely walk through the valley and then a steep climb up onto Kinder Scout plateau.
+We then followed a short way around the edge before crossing the plateau to Kinder Downfall.
+I love the challenge of finding my way across and the feeling of remoteness up there.
+At Kinder Downfall waterfall I said goodbye to my son and his friend.
+I suddenly felt quite lonely – they had been good company.

 The route over Kinder Plateau needs careful watching, as there is no distinct path for much of the time.
 It can be quite disorientating and it’s easy to go off in totally the wrong direction.
 I chose this route rather than the Pennine Way-directed route around the edge of Kinder and up Jacob’s Ladder due to tradition.
-I also like the challenge.
 This was always the start of the Pennine Way years ago (Jacob’s Ladder was the alternative route).

 I walked on over Snake Pass, along a path that is now mostly flagstones and easy going.